- Author Barnett, R., Normyle, A., Doran, B., Vardon, M

 Activating the Indigenous estate – Baseline study of agricultural capacity

-This project will examine the unrealised agricultural potential of the Indigenous estate across Australia.
-It will also align with national policy agendas and closely examine agricultural development in Northern Australia.
-It will examine the scope for adjusting policy settings to transform the value and potential of the Indigenous estate and agricultural economy.
-The provision of better information, building the capability of Traditional Owners, addressing bias and information asymmetries with financial institutions and investors, and support for agreement-making may enable increased investment and productivity of Indigenous lands and waters.
-Project lead ANU proposes to undertake a Situational Analysis for the benefit of First Nations communities and agricultural sector stakeholders on the national economic impacts (including GDP, gross value of production, industry value-add, and employment) of increasing the productivity and profitability of Indigenous land and waters across all primary production markets such as agriculture, forestry, fisheries and aquaculture industries and the emerging markets for carbon and biodiversity credits.
-The baseline study will set the foundation and identify the pre-conditions to further engage First Nations in unlocking the agricultural production potential of the Indigenous estate.
-The Situational Analysis comprises desktop research using existing data to: Map the bio-cultural assets of the Indigenous estate (E.g. land use, tenure, water, etc.).
-Prepare a baseline of the nature, size, and value of primary production in the Indigenous agricultural economy.
-Identify gaps in infrastructure or resources using a System of Environment-Economic Accounting to compile accounts and inform any cost-benefit analysis for investment.
-Use GIS-based Multi Criteria Evaluation to create scenario-based outputs weighted towards different priorities (e.g. access to water, productivity, tenure, conservation).
-Generate a range of land use scenarios (i.e. low, medium, high conversions over 10 and 20 years) that will be presented using an interactive dashboard.
+This project examined the unrealised agricultural potential of the Indigenous estate across Australia.
+It aligned with national policy agendas and closely examined agricultural development in northern Australia.
+The research assessed opportunities to adjust policy settings to unlock the value and potential of the Indigenous estate and agricultural economy.
+Key enablers identified include: Providing better access to information.
+Building the capability of Traditional Owners.
+Addressing bias and information asymmetries with financial institutions and investors.
+Support agreement-making processes.
+These measures could enable increased investment and productivity across Indigenous lands and waters.
+Led by The Australian National University (ANU), the project conducted a Situational Analysis to benefit First Nations communities and agricultural stakeholders.
+It assessed the national economic impacts – including GDP, gross value of production, industry value-add, and employment – of increasing the productivity and profitability of Indigenous land and waters across primary production sectors such as agriculture, forestry, fisheries and aquaculture, as well as emerging markets for carbon and biodiversity credits.
+The baseline study sets the foundation for further engagement with First Nations communities to unlock the agricultural production potential of the Indigenous estate.
+The Situational Analysis involved desktop research using existing data to: Map the bio-cultural assets of the Indigenous estate (e.g. land use, tenure, water).
+Establish a baseline of the nature, size, and value of primary production within the Indigenous agricultural economy.
+Identify infrastructure and resource gaps using a System of Environment-Economic Accounting to support cost-benefit analysis for investment.
+Apply GIS-based Multi-Criteria Evaluation to generate scenario-based outputs weighted by priorities (e.g. water access, productivity, tenure, conservation).
+Develop a range of land use scenarios (low, medium, high conversion over 10 and 20 years), presented via an interactive dashboard.
 Prepare case studies of current regional agricultural investments on the Indigenous estate.